Human Pose Transfer with Augmented Disentangled Feature Consistency: Related Work

 Another branch methods are pose-guided and aim to predict new appearance contents in uncovered regions to handle the pose ambiguity problem.
-One of the earliest works, PG$^{2}$~\cite{Ma2017}, presented a two-stage method using U-Net to synthesize the target person with arbitrary poses. ~\cite{Ma2018} further decomposed the image into the foreground, background and pose features to achieve more precise control of different information. ~\cite{Si2018} introduced a multi-stage GAN loss and synthesized each body part, respectively. ~\cite{Neverova2018} leveraged the DensePose~\cite{Alp2018} rather than the commonly used 2D key-points to perform accurate pose transfer. ~\cite{Chan2019} learned a direct mapping from the skeleton images to synthesized images with corresponding pose based on the architecture of Pix2PixHD~\cite{Wang2018high}.
+One of the earliest works, PG$^{2}$~\cite{Ma2017}, presented a two-stage method using U-Net to synthesize the target person with arbitrary poses. ~\cite{Ma2018} further decomposed the image into the foreground, background, and pose features to achieve more precise control of different information. ~\cite{Si2018} introduced a multi-stage GAN loss and synthesized each body part, respectively. ~\cite{Neverova2018} leveraged the DensePose~\cite{Alp2018} rather than the commonly used 2D key-points to perform accurate pose transfer. ~\cite{Chan2019} learned a direct mapping from the skeleton images to synthesized images with corresponding \dif{poses} based on the architecture of Pix2PixHD~\cite{Wang2018high}.
 PATH~\cite{Zhu2019} introduced cascaded attention transfer blocks (PATBs) to refine pose and appearance features simultaneously.
-Inspired by PATH, PMAN~\cite{Chen2021} proposed a progressive multi-attention framework with memory network to improve the image quality.
-However, some of these methods~\cite{Neverova2018,Zheng2019,Wang2018video} focused on synthesizing results at the image level (i.e., adversarial and reconstruction losses), thus leading to appearance inconsistency when predicted local contents are not consistent with the surrounding contexts.
+Inspired by PATH, PMAN~\cite{Chen2021} proposed a progressive multi-attention framework with memory \dif{networks} to improve image quality.
+However, some of these methods~\cite{Neverova2018,Zheng2019,Wang2018video} focused on synthesizing results at the image level (i.e., adversarial and reconstruction losses), thus leading to appearance inconsistency when predicted local contents are not consistent with the surrounding contexts. \diff{Some works~\cite{Zhao2021real,Shen2021distilled} designed the light weighted networks to accelerate the training and inference process.
+Our method can also benefit from these light weighted networks to achieve high efficiency human pose transfer. }

 In contrast, our method learns to disentangle and reassemble the pose and appearance in the feature space.
-One similarly work close to ours is C$^{2}$GAN~\cite{Tang2019} which consists of three generation cycles (i.e., one for image generation and two for keypoint generation).
-C$^{2}$GAN explored the cross-modal information in the image-level at the cost of model complexity and training instability while {\ourmethod} only introduced two feature consistency losses into the full objective, which kept the model simple and effective.
-By disentangling the pose and appearance features, we can enforce the feature consistencies between the synthesized and real images, and leverage the pose features from an unpaired dataset to improve performance.
+One \dif{similar} work close to ours is C$^{2}$GAN~\cite{Tang2019} which consists of three generation cycles (i.e., one for image generation and two for keypoint generation).
+C$^{2}$GAN explored the cross-modal information in the \dif{image level} at the cost of model complexity and training instability while {\ourmethod} only introduced two feature consistency losses into the full objective, which kept the model simple and effective.
+By disentangling the pose and appearance features, we can enforce the feature consistencies between the synthesized and real images and leverage the pose features from an unpaired dataset to improve performance.